Leverage

 We can help!
 You need a professional on your side that doesn’t work for the insurance companies.
 You deserve a fair settlement and hiring a Total Loss Auto Appraiser who specializes in Oregon total loss claims is your first step to receiving a Fair Total Loss Settlement.

-We Don’t take a percentage and Oregon law guarantees you 100% Reimbursement for the appraisal if we increase the value over their last offer by just 1 cent.
+We Don’t take a percentage and Oregon law guarantees you 100% Reimbursement for the appraisal if we increase the value over your insurance company’s last offer by just 1 cent.

 Recently, many CCC ONE, Mitchell and JD Powers valuations have been coming in as little as 30 percent of the true market value for many Diesel Trucks with the 7.3, Duramax or Cummins engines.
 That’s what the appraisal clause in your policy is for.
 It allows you to dispute their lowball valuations.